jon-brandy/hackthebox/Categories/Machines/Return/README.md

 Nmap done: 1 IP address (1 host up) scanned in 143.45 seconds
 ```

-1. Based from the nmap results, the machine runs a
+1. Based from the nmap results, the machine runs a web application hosted with Microsoft IIS httpd 10.0 web server and open public SMB.
+2. Few ports also opened.